List of pirates: Rise of the English Sea Dogs and Dutch Corsairs: 1560–1650

 The first man to intentionally circumnavigate the globe, Thomas Cavendish also raided numerous Spanish towns and ships in the New World.

 Known as "el Draque" (the Dragon) in Spain, Sir Francis Drake raided Spanish merchant shipping in the Atlantic.

 After serving as a Spanish galley slave for four years, Piet Hein later captured 11,509,524 guilders of cargo from the Spanish treasure fleet.

-Gráinne O'Malley (left of frame) was an important figure in Irish legend who is still recognised in popular culture today.
+Grace O'Malley was an important figure in Irish legend who is still recognised in popular culture today.